 Several other kinds of pollution: Apart from land, water and atmospheric degradation, many other kinds of pollution such as noise pollution, light pollution that are part of environmental degradation.

 Causes of Environmental Degradation

-3. Overpopulation: Rapid population growth puts strain on natural resources which results in degradation of our environment.
-Mortality rate has gone down due to better medical facilities which has resulted in increased lifespan.
-More population simple means more demand for food, clothes and shelter.
+More population simply means more demand for food, clothes and shelter.
 You need more space to grow food and provide homes to millions of people.
-This results in deforestation which is another factor of environmental degradation.
+This results in deforestation, which is another factor in environmental degradation.

-5. Deforestation: Deforestation is the cutting down of trees to make way for more homes and industries.
-Rapid growth in population and urban sprawl are two of the major causes of deforestation.
-Apart from that, use of forest land for agriculture, animal grazing, harvest for fuel wood and logging are some of the other causes of deforestation.
+Apart from that, the use of forest land for agriculture, animal grazing, harvest for fuelwood and logging are some of the other causes of deforestation.
 Deforestation contributes to global warming as decreased forest size puts carbon back into the environment.

 Of course, humans aren’t totally to blame for this whole thing.
 Earth itself causes ecological issues, as well.
 While environmental degradation is most normally connected with the things that people do, the truth of the matter is that the environment is always changing.
 With or without the effect of human exercises, a few biological systems degrade to the point where they can’t help the life that is supposed to live there.

 Human health might be at the receiving end as a result of environmental degradation.
 Areas exposed to toxic air pollutants can cause respiratory problems like pneumonia and asthma.
 Millions of people are known to have died due to the indirect effects of air pollution.